ivangfr/springboot-kafka-connect-debezium-ksqldb/README.md

 - Go to the terminals where `research-service` and `kafka-research-consumer` are running and press `Ctrl+C` to stop them
 - Go to the terminal where `ksql-cli` is running and press `Ctrl+C` to stop the `SELECT`; then, type `exit`
-- To stop and remove docker-compose containers, network and volumes, go to a terminal and, inside `springboot-kafka-connect-debezium-ksqldb` root folder, run the command below
+- To stop and remove docker compose containers, network and volumes, go to a terminal and, inside `springboot-kafka-connect-debezium-ksqldb` root folder, run the command below
   ```
-  docker-compose down -v
+  docker compose down -v
   ```

 ## Cleanup